microsoft/vscode-docs/blogs/2018/07/12/introducing-logpoints-and-auto-attach.md

 Based on the learning that logging is an important debugging technique, we saw an opportunity to add state inspection to our existing debugging experience.
 In [the March iteration](https://code.visualstudio.com/updates/v1_22#_logpoints) of VS Code, we released the first implementation of a debugging feature that we call Logpoints.

-Logpoints are a breakpoint variant that does not "break" into the debugger but instead logs a message to the console.
+A Logpoint is a breakpoint variant that does not "break" into the debugger but instead logs a message to the console.

 ![Logpoints](logpoints.gif)